Thomas-Rauter/Thomas-Rauter.github.io/about.md

   just a habit—it’s a conscious strategy.
 Long-term projects live or die by their organization, and I make sure mine stay alive.
 - **Patience**: Structured work over time requires patience, and I’ve always had a strong sense of that.
-Progress in research or data science is often slow and incremental, so staying focused on the bigger picture is essential.
-Since I started studying in 2017, I’ve wanted to apply my skills to projects that have real-world impact.
-But I knew I first needed to build them—and only in 2024, with the start of my PhD, did I feel ready to do that meaningfully.
+Progress in research is often slow and incremental, so staying focused on the bigger picture is essential.
 - **Creativity**: I tend to think in unconventional ways, which often leads to efficient or elegant solutions.
 For example, back in school, I’d sometimes forget the "proper" formulas for math problems but still solve them using